About HOMEMADE FOR SALE

 From pies to pickles, wedding cakes to granola, preserves to decorated cookies, fledgling food entrepreneurs now have the freedom to earn, producing non-hazardous foods in their home kitchen.
 Homemade for Sale provides a clear roadmap to go from idea and recipe to final product.

 Widely known as “cottage food legislation,” every state in the US (with the exception of New Jersey) and various Canadian provinces currently have varying forms of laws that encourage home-cooks to create and sell to the public specific, “non-hazardous” food items, often defined as those that are high-acid, like pickles, or low moisture, like breads.
+Addressed in great detail in the forthcoming Second Edition of Homemade for Sale (in press), some states, like Wyoming and Utah, have "food freedom laws" which allow food entrepreneurs to sell certain types of meals at specific public outlets or or directly to people.
+Additionally, California has passed a law permitting a Microenterprise Home Kitchen Operation (MHKO), a food facility operated by a resident from their private home kitchen, essentially allowing a home cook to sell directly to the public restaurant-type meals or offer catering services from their home.

 Key topics covered in Homemade for Sale include: